All Episodes

 This is a great McCain line on Obama and the economy.

-And Obama laughed at some of them, but you know, he he you can tell some of these things are really getting to him.
+But you can tell some of these things are really getting to him.

-Let's see, there's the next one.
+Let's see, here's the next one.

 We all know that Senator Obama is ready for any contingency, even the possibility of a sudden and dramatic market rebound.